Vonng/pigsty/docs/FAQ.md

 <br>
-<details><summary>How to restore HAProxy admin page proxy</summary>
+<details><summary>How to restore the HAProxy admin page proxy</summary>

 The haproxy admin page is proxied by Nginx under the default server.

 If you accidentally deleted the registered haproxy proxy settings in `/etc/nginx/conf.d/haproxy`, you can restore them again with